-The layout of the building creates a cut through from Chestergate into the courtyard forming a covered entrance into both the West New Building and into the commercial unit.
-The commercial unit is at ground level and fronts XXX.
+The layout of the building creates a cut through from Chestergate into the courtyard forming a covered entrance into both the West New Building and into the commercial unit(s).
+The commercial unit(s) are at ground level and front both Chestergate and the public realm within the site..